waseemhashem/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

   - Microsoft Teams Android app

-## Step 2 - Getting or transferring toll or toll-free service phone numbers
+## Step 2 - Assigning a Phone Number to call queues

+You can assign a Microsoft calling plan service number or a direct routing hybrid number to your auto attendant.
+See [Plan Direct Routing](direct-routing-plan.md) for details.

-Before you can create and set up your call queues, you will need to get or transfer your existing toll or toll-free service numbers.
-After you get the toll or toll-free service phone numbers, they will show up in **Microsoft Teams admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
-To get your service numbers, see [Getting service phone numbers](https://docs.microsoft.com/SkypeForBusiness/what-is-phone-system-in-office-365/getting-service-phone-numbers?toc=/MicrosoftTeams/toc.json&bc=/microsoftteams/breadcrumb/toc.json) or if you want to transfer an existing service number, see [Transfer phone numbers to Office 365](transfer-phone-numbers-to-office-365.md).
+To assign a service number, you will need to get or transfer your existing toll or toll-free service numbers.
+Once you get the toll or toll-free service phone numbers, they will show up in the <!-- validate nav path --> **Skype for Business admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
+To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](/SkypeForBusiness/what-is-phone-system-in-office-365/getting-service-phone-numbers) or, if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](transfer-phone-numbers-to-office-365.md).

 > [!NOTE]
 > If you are outside the United States, you can't use the Microsoft Teams admin center to get service numbers.
 Go to [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) instead to see how to do it from the outside of the United States.